-With folding side shelves and a cabinet just under 2 feet wide, Char-Broil’s RED® Urban Infrared Grill fits neatly on a small patio or balcony.
+With folding side shelves and a cabinet just under two-feet wide, Char-Broil’s RED Urban Infrared Grill fits neatly on a small patio or balcony.
 Despite its name it isn’t a true infrared burner, but rather relies on propane and radiant heat for its cooking power.
 Nevertheless, its under-$300 price tag makes it a popular choice.

 It’s not delivery — it’s my backyard pizza oven

 Today’s hottest outdoor appliance is the pizza oven.
 If you’re looking for that perfectly baked pizza, with slightly charred cheese bubbles and cracker-crisp crust — and, let’s be frank, who isn’t? — then an outdoor pizza oven may be the appliance of your dreams.

 Increasingly popular among those who can afford them and the envy of those who can’t, one of the stainless steel, stone-lined, arch-top beauties from Kalamazoo Outdoor Gourmet could make indoor living obsolete all by itself.
 Although the price can be eye-popping — the open-flame Artisan Fire Pizza Oven checks in north of six grand — the results are sublime.